 DARPA is taking a layered approach to exploring this new terrain.
-Fundamental research will focus on gaining a clearer and more complete understanding of how nerve stimulation influences synaptic plasticity, how cognitive skill learning processes are regulated in the brain, and how to boost these processes to safely accelerate skill acquisition while avoiding potential side effects.
-The engineering side of the program will concentrate on developing non-invasive methods to deliver peripheral nerve stimulation that enhances plasticity in brain regions responsible for cognitive functions.
-The goal is to optimize training and stimulation protocols that expedite the rate of learning and maximize long-term retention of cognitive skills.
+Fundamental research focuses on gaining a clearer and more complete understanding of how nerve stimulation influences synaptic plasticity, how cognitive skill learning processes are regulated in the brain, and how to boost these processes to safely accelerate skill acquisition while avoiding potential side effects.
+The engineering side of the program concentrates on developing non-invasive methods to deliver peripheral nerve stimulation that enhances plasticity in brain regions responsible for cognitive functions.
+Human subjects research will help determine the extent to which peripheral nerve stimulation aids in key training activities.
+Additionally, key advances anticipated from this research will both create an anatomical and functional map of the underlying biological circuitry that mediates plasticity and optimize stimulation and training protocols to enable long-term retention of learned skills by military personnel.

 You are now leaving the DARPA.mil website that is under the control and